everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues.md

 * apikey (required) - your APIKEY
 * sport (optional) - comma separated list of sports to retrieve leagues for, for example 'bandy,speedway'
 * limit (optional) - Limits the number of items trying to retrieve, positive integer
-* offset - Indicates where to start in the list.
+* offset (optiona) - Indicates where to start in the list.
 Defaults to 0, positive integer

 ## Example Request
 ```